Kamandalu Ubud – Individually-designed villas in a pristine valley, ideal for honeymooners and families.

 Kamandalu Ubud – The Basics

 - Guests: Most guests are couples of all ages, with special focus on honeymooners.
-Also caters reasonably well for families.
+Also caters reasonably well to families.

 - Kids Club: One of few resorts to offer activities for children, and ones which are more engaging than at resorts in Kuta/Legian, e.g. classes in Indonesian cooking and Balinese dance, crafts, and arts.

-- Views: All accommodations face the gardens, while many also face lovely rice fields.
+- Views: All accommodations face the gardens, and many also face lovely rice fields.
 Glimpses of the ravine and distant volcanoes are also possible.